MathiasNourry/Hadoop-from-scratch/README.md

 ## Notation
 The developed system does not allow to manage cluster computer failures.
 A colour code is therefore used in the DAGandCo interface to inform the user of the various cluster events:
-- Green node = the computer has performed its task correctly;
+- Green node = the computer has performed its task correctly
-- Blue node = occurs during a SHUFFLE if a computer didn't receive files to REDUCE;
+- Blue node = occurs during a SHUFFLE if a computer didn't receive files to REDUCE
 - Orange node = this colour may appear if, during SHUFFLE, at least one SSH command to transfer a file between two computers in the cluster has failed.
-It thus reflects a loss of information;
+It thus reflects a loss of information
-- Red node = reports a fatal error on the computer, the task could not be performed.
+- Red node = reports a fatal error on the computer, the task could not be performed